-Students who wish to obtain an applied science degree from the college in Law Enforcement and are certified peace officers in the state of Texas may satisfy degree requirements for Basic Peace Officer courses by meeting the following criteria and paying \$12.00 per credit hour.
+Students who wish to obtain an applied science degree from the college in Law Enforcement and are certified peace officers in the state of Texas may satisfy degree requirements for Basic Peace Officer courses by meeting the following criteria and paying \$32.00 per credit hour.
 Students must have taken and successfully completed 15 college credit hours from Wharton County Junior College, including only courses for which the student receives college credit transferable to another Texas community college or university, prior to receiving credit for the Peace Officer courses.
 Criminal Justice department head approval is required for permission to satisfy degree requirements in this manner.
+A Petition for Credit form must be completed by the applicant and approved by the program director, appropriate dean, Registrar, and Vice President of Instruction before credit is granted.